 The Gay Grape

-So now we have a vision AND land on a major thoroughfare.
-The next is to attract a builder/helper of things unusual.
-We plan to get a used door and window or two.
+So now I have a vision AND land on a major thoroughfare. (http://www.seedoftexas.com) The next is to attract a builder/helper of things unusual.
+I plan to get a used door and window or two.
 Then frame up with standard lumber.
 Then cover with lath and plaster.
 Then a final coat or two of paint and waterproofing.
-I am familiar with this type of building process, just not on this scale yet!
-Here is a plaster sculpting from college days and then a commissioned piece for the SHAG Store in Palm Springs from Josh Agle’s initial concept art to scale model maquette to undercarriage frame to the final installation and its final resting place in Las Vegas.
+I am familiar with this type of building process, just not on this huge scale yet!
+Here is a plaster sculpting from college days and then a commissioned sculpture piece for the SHAG Store in Palm Springs from Josh Agle’s initial concept art to scale model maquette to undercarriage frame (my friend, Frank Bassi, welded up the aluminum base) to the final installation and its final resting place in Las Vegas.

-For a giant orange, we can follow a similar process.
-The prototypes are there for us to model.
-We can look at the historic roadside oranges of California and Florida… as well as a giant blueberry.
+For a giant grape, I can follow a similar process.
+The prototypes are there for to model.
+I have researched the historic roadside oranges of California and Florida… as well as a giant blueberry.

 My hope is that the Gay Grape can be a lesson in diversity.
 We can have room for all meaning of all words: happy joyful, as well as the modern alternative meanings.
 And if words can live together in peaceful harmony in the structure of a Giant Purple Grape, then well… why can’t we?